deven96/deven96/README.md

 ### Hi there 👋

-I am Diretnan from Plateau, Nigeria.
+Diretnan aka Deven `10² - 2²` from Plateau, Nigeria.

 Computer Engineer, Backend Developer and NerdStagram hobbyist.

+Writing nifty tools to help me learn

-I think Naruto is the greatest anime of all time.
-My Pinned repositories show some of my open source work
+I know Naruto is the greatest anime of all time.

 View other stuff at [Bisoncorps](https://github.com/bisoncorps) and [Gophie](https://github.com/Go-phie)